sammi-turner/Blog/setting-forth-in-c.md

 ## Why are there so many asterisks in that snippet?

-1. Nearly all programming languages use a single asterisk to denote multiplication, and so does this code snippet, on the second line of the 'getVedder()' function body.

-2. In the snippet, you will also see asterisks after the data type 'char'.
+In the snippet, you will see asterisks after the data type 'char'.

 This denotes that the function returns [a pointer](https://en.wikipedia.org/wiki/Pointer_(computer_programming)) to a char, rather than a single char.
-But be warned that putting an asterisk before the identifier or between 'char' and the identifier also has the same meaning in C. So expect to see those notations elsewhere!
+But be warned that putting an asterisk before the identifier or between 'char' and the identifier also has the same meaning in C. So expect to see those notations elsewhere.

+Of course, its worth noting that asterisks can also mean 'multiply', within the same code block.

 ## What is the output of that program?